 The undergraduate course in Geography is intended to provide an appreciation of the scope of, and techniques relevant to, modern Geography.
 Integral to the programme are practical classes, laboratory work, project work and fieldwork as well as the normal lectures and tutorials.
 Fieldwork for on-site instruction and training in techniques is also an essential component of the Geography syllabus.
-During the three-year degree programme, all students are required to complete a minimum of 14 field classes from the programme of residential and non-residential classes organised by the Department.
+During the three-year Degree programme, all students are required to complete a minimum of fourteen field classes from the programme of residential and non-residential classes organised by the Department.
 This programme will vary from year to year and students should consult the Department for further information.
-Students wishing to take a much wider and deeper range of Geography courses may pursue a Mode I (Single Subject) Honours degree programme.
 Information on the Geography Department and the courses it offers is also available on the UCD World Wide Web Server at www.ucd.ie.